algosup/2024-2025-project-3-quickest-path-team-1/documents/TechnicalSpecifications.md

 **Security and Privacy Management**:

 - **Error Detection**: Handles malformed or missing data gracefully, logging issues for debugging.
-- **Data Validation**: Ensures imported data conforms to expected formats (integrity, connectivity, etc).
+- **Data Validation**: Ensures imported data conforms to expected formats (integrity[^11], connectivity, etc).

 #### 2. Workflow Example

 **Data Linking**:

-- When a user uploads a data file, the system processes the data to construct the node network by making a UCG (Undirected cyclic graph)
+- When a user uploads a data file, the system processes the data to construct the node network by making a UGC[^12].

 **Algorithm Execution**:

-- You need to pre-processing the algorithm to get more fast response time.
+- You need to pre-processing[^13] the algorithm to get more fast response time.
 - Upon initiating the algorithm, the system calculates the quickest path between the specified nodes.

 **Result Display**: